EstebanRH23/Traffic-LIght-and-Signal-Recognition/README.md

 > ssh root@192.168.43.102

-If you have any doubts about the communication with the car, you can check the documentation in [AutoModelCar CIC IPN] (https://github.com/Conilo/automodelcar-cic-ipn) or [Automodelcar] (https://github.com/AutoModelCar).
+If you have any doubts about the communication with the car, you can check the documentation in [AutoModelCar CIC IPN](https://github.com/Conilo/automodelcar-cic-ipn) or [Automodelcar](https://github.com/AutoModelCar).

 Parallel, you need to have Conda running in your machine with the purpose of source the environment called "", this environment have all the necessary to execute the code withouth problems.